Stone Fireplace Painting Guide

-Painting can neutralize the color of multicolored stones, tone down look of dark harsh looking stones, and dress up rustic stones.
+Painting can neutralize the color of multicolored stones, tone down the look of dark harsh looking stones, and dress up rustic stones.
 A painted stone fireplace has a versatile, softer look which makes it easier to decorate around, especially during the holidays.

--Painting your stone fireplace one solid color,
+- Painting your stone fireplace one solid color

--Brick-Anew Stone fireplace paint system.
+- Brick-Anew Stone fireplace paint system

 What Type of Paint Should You Use on a Stone Fireplace?

-When painting your stone, you might choose to use a sprayer if you have a very large area to cover or to get even coverage on uneven stone.
+When painting your stone fireplace, you might choose to use a sprayer if you have a very large area to cover or to get even coverage on uneven stone.
 Another option is to purchase a roller designed for masonry.
 A sturdy paintbrush can be used to get the paint into cracks and tight spaces.

 Shades of white, cream, off white, ivory, light gray, dark gray and light taupe are popular color choices for painting a stone fireplace.